EddieJorden/ui-ux-project/README.md

 ## Description:

-### Welcome to Amber Kinetics Inc's UI/UX assessment challenge.
-We hope you find this assessment interesting, and maybe even fun!

 #### The app is a single-page application with dynamic content.
 The screen consists of the following:
 1. A radio button group that allows the user to filter the data by year.
 2. A chart that breaks down the number of students by course.
 The user can click on the